Rally Guanajuato México

 - Breathtaking in both senses of the word as the WRC climbs to the thin air and stunning scenery of the Sierra de Lobos and Sierra de Guanajuato mountains.

-- Final two days comprise equally challenging and sun-baked stages in the mountains, including re-runs of the street and race track tests.
+- The second leg features equally challenging roads in the mountains north and east of León and includes evening re-runs of the street and race track tests.

 - The moment of truth for the new-generation World Rally Cars!
 Reliability is tested to the maximum during their first time in competition on gravel.